athankefalas/RouteLinkKit/README.md

 An extension point is the navigation controller instance used by the routers.
 The specific class used in RouteLinkKit is a subclass of `UINavigationController`, that is specifically configured to be used with SwiftUI, called `UIRoutingNavigationController`.
-If you wish to customize the appearance of the navigation bar, or perform any other customizations which are only available in UIKit, you can subclass the `UIRoutingNavigationController` and provide your custom implementation or add a navigation controller delegate.
+If you wish to customize the appearance of the navigation bar, or perform any other customizations which are only available in UIKit, you can subclass the `UIRoutingNavigationController` and provide your custom implementation or even add a navigation controller delegate.
 The only caveat is that in case of any method overrides you should invoke the superclass implementation if needed.

 ### ViewControllerBuilder

 A second extension point exists and allows for custom behaviour in the creation of the routing UIViewControllers that host the SwiftUI views of routes.
 The default view controller creation strategy is implemented in the `ViewControllerBuilder` class, which simple creates a `UIRoutingHostingController` with the a composed view.
-The default instance of `ViewControllerBuilder` is allocated and retained in a static property of the class called defaultBuilder.
+The default instance of `ViewControllerBuilder` is created and retained in a static property of the class, called defaultBuilder.
 If you want to manually manage the creation of routing view controllers, you can set this property to a subclass of `ViewControllerBuilder` or a type that conforms to the `AnyViewControllerBuilder` protocol.